 I am one person who used to be so unhappy.
-I was too ambitious and everything that I was doing according to me was not enough.
-I wanted to reach a certain levels of achievement before I could be happy but guess what?
+Too ambitious and everything that I was doing according to me was not enough.
+Before I could be happy, I wanted to reach certain levels of achievement but guess what?
 With every level I reached I aspired to reach a higher level than that and still wasn’t happy.
 I reached greater levels than I had initially assumed but I was never happy.
 I remember making that, “God if you give me a, b and c I will be happy.”
 Funny enough, I somehow believed that it was true.
 But after all my achievements and still being nowhere close to happiness; I realised that happiness has got nothing to do with achievement.
 Hope is not a remedy to happiness.

 I met people who literally had nothing but yet they were so happy and I felt challenged.
 I went home and asked myself, how can this be so, I have almost everything that I need but still I am not happy, somebody doesn’t have a quarter of what I have but still they are very happy.